-Whether you boil it, grill it or broil it this corn is a hit at every summer party!
+Mexican Street Corn is a hit at every summer party!
 Sweet corn, cooked to crispy perfection and then drizzled in butter, sprinkled with sea salt, Cotija cheese, cilantro and finished with lime!

 Cilantro, a powerhouse when it comes to antioxidants, also acts as a digestive aid and is known as a great detoxifying agent for those with high mercury levels.
 The power of herbs is truly amazing!
 Some people have a hard time telling parsley and cilantro apart.
 Here is a little tool I teach my students…parsley starts with a “p” and the leaves are pointy.
 Cilantro starts with a “c” and the leaves are curvy… no my students aren’t five, but believe me once I tell them that little ditty they never forget it (and now neither will you.
 Seriously, try to forget, you won’t be able to).

-We always use Maldon’s Flaked sea salt to finish our dishes here at The Organic Kitchen!
+I always use Maldon’s Flaked sea salt to finish our dishes here at The Organic Kitchen!

 The Recipe: Mexican Street Corn

-6 cobs of white or yellow corn
+- 6 cobs of white or yellow corn

-¼ cup crumbled Cotija cheese
+- ¼ cup crumbled Cotija cheese, crumbled

-¼ cup cilantro, chopped
+- ¼ cup cilantro, chopped

-2 limes, quartered
+- 2 limes, quartered

-olive oil or butter
+- olive oil or butter